Holistic Mental Health

 We provide information and resources to help increase life satisfaction and mental health wellness.
 We believe that everyone can live a full, satisfying life and everyone’s journey is unique.
 Learn More About Us!

-Clinical expertise in treating adolescents and adults with issues related to depression, anxiety, eating disorders, disabilities, and trauma.
-Certificate training as a Certified Clinical Trauma Professional level 1 (CCTP-1).
+Clinical experience in treating individuals and groups, with issues related to grief, anger, depression, anxiety, relationships, co-occurring disorders, and trauma.

 Mitch-fall